 “He bought the bread truck off of one Dave Lipsett, a friend of Manson.
 DeCarlo traded some stolen motorcycle parts, including an engine, for the Twinkie truck.”

-David was also arrested with family members on another occasion in Antelope Valley, the western tip of the Mojave Desert.
+David Baker was also arrested with family members on another occasion in Antelope Valley, the western tip of the Mojave Desert.
 According to “My Life with Charles Manson“ by Paul Watkins, the group was pulled over in a big heavy-duty Dodge ambulance-weapons-carrier Charlie had ordered Watkins to hot-wire the night before; the highway patrol unit spotted it for having no rear license plate, and when closely inspected by police, was discovered to be stolen.
 Arrested at the scene were Dave, Nancy Pitman, Paul Watkins, Sandra Good, Ruth Ann Moorehouse, Catherine Gillies, Bo Rosenberg, Sherry Cooper, Susan Atkins, and Patricia Krenwinkel.

 The charges against the occupants of the stolen vehicle were dismissed as it was determined that the vehicle was stolen multiple times and police couldn’t locate the current owner, so all prisoners were released.
 According to Watson, when he returned to Spahn Ranch, he saw David already there and that he had escaped the jail through a window.